-These Milk Chocolate Chip Peanut Butter Shortbread Cookies are a to-die-for combination of peanut butter, chocolate chips, and shortbread!
+These Milk Chocolate Chip Peanut Butter Shortbread Cookies are an easy slice and bake chocolate chip cookie and a to-die-for combination of peanut butter, chocolate chips, and shortbread!

 Shortbread is Scottish in origin, and in its classic form it’s a super simple dough made by rubbing butter and sugar into flour.

 For all its humble farmhouse origins, shortbread has a deliciously addictive melt in your mouth texture that is unmatched in the baking world.